youngd24/ThinClient/Wyse/7000/README.md

 Someone on an ESPHome group had mentioned they were running HA on an old Dell Wyse thin client so I picked one up and here we are.
 If you're reading this in the future, beyond 2022, you'll remember the chip shortage we're in the midst of.
 Finding a Raspberry Pi 4 right now, at least at a reasonable cost, is difficult at best bordering on impossible.
 So, in theory, my idea was to leverage the lower cost of a thin client for applications where I would normally use a Raspberry Pi.

+## Other Models

+If someone can compare to the 5000 and 3000 series thin clients here it would be much appreciated.

 ## Specs

 ### Processor